lupin4/React-Components/README.md

 # Component Collection

-This project is a collection of reusable React components, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a collection of reusable React components, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with Tailwind CSS.

+It is a collection of Buttons, Dropdowns, Nav-Bars and Accordions.

 ## Available Scripts